We recognise that complaints provide a means for improving customer service.

 We will respond promptly to your complaint and will do our best to make sure the problem is resolved to your satisfaction.
 If we are unable to solve it immediately, we will keep you informed on how we are going.

 We take all complaints seriously.
-Where possible, complaints should be directed to the person or section that has previously been handling your matter.
-If you are not satisfied with the initial response you receive or would prefer to discuss the matter with someone else you may contact our General Manager Corporate Services.
+Where possible, complaints should be directed to the person or team that has previously been handling your matter.
+If you are not satisfied with the initial response you receive, or would prefer to discuss the matter with someone else, you can contact our Executive Manager - Governance and Quality Systems.

 Complaints may be made in the following formats: